 The application and approval process for a line of credit is usually very quick.

-From vehicles to high-priced heavy equipment, contractors need all types of equipment to perform their work.
+From vehicles to high-priced heavy equipment financing perform their work.
 Equipment purchases for large amounts should align with the useful life of the asset.
 Equipment purchase loans are payable over several years, usually up to five years with monthly payments.

 Lenders will require down payments of 10% to 20% but will finance the rest of the purchase price.
 This enables contractors to buy big-ticket items that may have otherwise been out of reach.

 The collateral for an equipment loan is typically the equipment itself.
 This leaves the contractor’s other assets, such as receivables and inventory, available for collateral for other loans.